Are superfoods real?

 The whole superfoods movement is more about marketing than it is about nutritional facts.

-In today’s article, I’ll show you how to save money and still get all the nutrients found in superfoods!
-All without ever having to fork over the dollars required to buy some hyped-up food.
+Today I’ll show you how to get all the same nutrients found in superfoods without having to search for any obscure items.

 What makes a superfood a superfood?

-If you sell your food product to the Canadian or American market, feel free to slap the superfood label on your goods.
+Health Canada and the Food and Drug Association (FDA) in the US do not regulate Superfoods.
+Therefore, anyone who sells food in the Canadian or American market can slap the Superfood label on their goods.
 It’s not illegal.
 Immoral, probably.
 But not at all illegal.

 Take the acai berry as an example.
-I liken the acai berry to a blueberry.
-It’s the South American equivalent – though not nearly as delicious!
+The acai berry is the South American equivalent of a blueberry (though in my opinion not nearly as delicious!).

 Both acai berries and blueberries are rich in polyphenols, antioxidants, and phytonutrients.
 Both of the berries have similar sugar, fat, and fiber contents.
-Nutritionally, there’s far more these two berries have in common than differences that set them apart.
+Nutritionally, these two berries have a lot in common.

-Yet I bet you have the acai berry filed under superfood in your mind.
-As far as your brain is concerned, the acai berry is much better for you than a blueberry.
+Yet I bet you think the acai berry is a Superfood and much better for you than a blueberry.

 Marketing.
 That’s why.
-As I showed you, blueberries and acai berries aren’t all that different.
+Blueberries and acai berries aren’t all that different.
 Except in price.
-Acai berries are orders of magnitude more expensive than blueberries.
+Acai berries are far more expensive than blueberries.

 Why would you pay 5x more for a South American berry that’s nutritionally equivalent to a blueberry?

-Because companies have told you acai berries are a superfood.
-They’ve got you convinced that eating acai will provide you with health benefits.
-Don’t get me wrong, eating acai berries in lieu of potato chips will give you health benefits.
-But those health benefits won’t surpass eating blueberries in lieu of potato chips.
+Because you have been told acai berries are a Superfood and eating them will make you healthier.
+Don’t get me wrong, eating acai berries instead of potato chips will make you healthier.
+But so will eating blueberries instead of potato chips.

-Just like in the supplement industry, marketing is what makes superfoods.
-Focus your efforts on eating real or whole foods over packaged and processed foods.
-That will bring about far greater health benefits than eating a superfood ever could.
+Just like in the supplement industry, marketing is what makes Superfoods.
+Eat real or whole foods instead of packaged and processed foods.
+That alone will make you healthier.

 - Lowering cholesterol